ismailmayat/DataGenAvroSchemaGenerator/README.md

 }
 ```

 In the generated template json in the options field you can fill in the values you require for the properties.
+This generated schema can be pasted into the schema.string field of the DataGen connector.